-Pericardial mesothelioma has a very poor life expectancy.
-Most patients require palliative care, as they are diagnosed with the disease after it has spread.
+Pericardial mesothelioma has a poor life expectancy.
+Most patients require palliative care, as they are diagnosed with the disease after it has already spread.

-Testicular mesothelioma develops in the lining of the testicles known as the tunica vaginalis.
+Testicular mesothelioma develops in the lining of the testes, known as the tunica vaginalis.
 Over time, cancerous masses may develop on the testicles themselves.

-Much like pericardial mesothelioma, little is known about how this type develops or all of its symptoms.
+Much like pericardial mesothelioma, little is known about how this type develops or the entirety of its symptoms.